 Methods:

 A series of 25 4°x4° macular AO images was acquired three times on the same day in 10 subjects with RP.
-Each set of 3 corresponding images were registered in I2K Retina and cone photoreceptors were identified using a custom-built Matlab cone counting algorithm.
+Each set of 3 corresponding images were registered in I2K Retina and cone photoreceptors were identified using a custom-built MATLAB cone counting algorithm.
 Nine equally spaced 100m x 100m regions of interest (ROIs) were selected for each imaging set, with the central ROI determined from an overlay of the three registered images.
 A subset of subjectively “poor” and “good” quality images were selected by three independent graders based on the ability to clearly visualize a hexagonal cone mosaic.
-The repeatability and reliability of the images were evaluated using three main metrics: cone density, cone location similarity and cone spacing, and compared to age matched normal subjects.
+The repeatability and reliability of the images were evaluated using three main metrics: cone density, cone location similarity, and cone spacing.
+The images were also compared to age matched normal subjects.

 Results:

-Automated cone counts and absolute cone density values were lower in subjects with RP compared to normals, but similar to density values reported in prior studies.
+Automated cone counts and absolute cone density values were lower in subjects with RP compared to normals, but similar to density values reported in prior studies (reference?
+Or listed in future discussion?).
 The repeatability of cone density metrics were similar between these two groups.
 Cone location similarity and cone spacing via standard deviation of nearest neighbor distance both demonstrated a statistically significant difference when comparing good-quality images to poor-quality images, regardless of whether the images were acquired in subjects with RP or normals.

 Conclusions: